 Member States have played a key role throughout this process, nominating experts in the domains of urban development, digitalization, data, housing and others relevant ones, that have attended the Global Expert Working Group as well as the regional consultations.
 These experts belong to diverse regions and specializations and they have contributed to the drafting by sharing good practices, lessons learned, and forward-looking solutions.
 Their engagement has been instrumental in balancing different national priorities, ensuring that the guidelines remain globally relevant, practical, and adaptable to varied urban contexts.
 In the same spirit, the Secretariat has sought to balance the different feedback received, with the aim of creating a framework that is supported by all Member States in shaping people-centred smart cities.

-The draft guidelines were submitted for feedback and comments to member states on February 10 and furthermore discussed during the 63rd, 64th and 65th meetings of the Ad-Hoc Working Group on Programmatic, Budgetary, and Administrative Matters (PBA) on February 17 and 24 and 5th March respectively.
+The draft guidelines were submitted for feedback and comments to Member States on February 10 and furthermore discussed during the 63rd, 64th and 65th meetings of the Ad-Hoc Working Group on Programmatic, Budgetary, and Administrative Matters (PBA) on February 17 and 24 and 5th March respectively and during the informal consultations of the OECPR held in April and May.
 Inputs and recommendations have been instrumental to achieve a more balanced and therefore hopefully acceptable version of the draft document.
-The draft was shared with UNON Conference Services to allow for translation on 14th March to be made available as a pre-session document for consideration and possible approval during the resumed second session of the UN-Habitat Assembly.
+The translated document in 6 official UN languages was made available as pre-session document for consideration and possible approval during the resumed second session of the UN-Habitat Assembly.

 Resolution 2/2